Chapter 35 is the more detailed and continued part of Chapter 1 Timeline. Please read Chapter 1 before this section. Refer 1 | Timeline

 Gunto From Wikimedia Commons, the free media repository

 Around the time of the Meiji Revolution (明治維新), a sword called Meiji-Ishin-to (明治維新等刀) or Kin-Nou-to (勤王刀) were made.
 Those swords were owned by famous historical figures like Saigo Takamori (西郷隆盛), Sakamoto Ryoma (坂本龍馬).
-They are important historical figures who pushed forward the Meiji Revolution or restoration.
+They are important historical figures who pushed forward the Meiji Restoration.
 Those swords are a long sword and some of them are almost 3 feet long and have no curvature.

 Today, many famous swordsmiths are forging wonderful swords.
-Some are recognized as a national living treasure.
+Some are recognized as Living National Treasure.
 Gendai-To is the sword made after the Meiji Restoration till now, but please keep in mind, there are huge differences in quality and variety among Gendai-To.

 Sword forged by a living national treasure, Mr. Miyairi Shohei